MustSeeMelons/react-native/README.md

 ## TODO:
  - Pull down to refresh
+ - Daily icons
+ - Loading screen improvements

 ### Research
  - Check permissions

-### API PARSING
-- Wind speed and direction

-### Should work, but dont
- - Transparent status bar
- - Transparent navigation bar

 ## Nice to have
 - Rain chances: API only returns rainfall mm for each 3h
+- Animations